Introduction to Programming and Problem Solving: A First Exploration

 This page is about a class offered in a previous quarter.
 It is not current.

-Computer coding does not have to be hard, and it can let you harness the power of your computer in new and creative ways.
-Coding can be a useful tool in many fields including healthcare, art, journalism, biology, chemistry, sociology, and more.
+An increasingly important skill, computer coding can let you harness the power of your computer in new and creative ways.
+Coding can be a useful tool in areas as diverse as healthcare, art, journalism, biology, chemistry, sociology, and more.

-Throughout the course, we will also explore the history of computing and some of its impacts on contemporary society: such as artificial intelligence, surveillance, or big data.
-These topics will be chosen in week 2 based on your interests.
+Throughout the course, we will also explore the history of computing and some of its impacts on contemporary society: from Facebook addiction and filter bubbles to the impacts of automation and big data on the future of work.

 This course is designed to be a pre-CS 161 course for students who: